VBA Code to Protect Excel Sheet for Manual Input but Allow Programming Inputs

 Please note that this code needs to be executed once before you share the file.

-MS Access by default provides inbuilt functionality to pick dates using calendar control; however it lacks few basic functionalities which makes selecting a date bit difficult.
-For example, if you want to select a date…
+Custom Calendar Control for MS Access MS Access by default provides inbuilt functionality to pick dates using calendar control; however it lacks few basic functionalities which makes selecting a date bit difficult.
+For example, if…

 In MS Access, the best way to create a multiuser tool is to divide your solution.
 One part acts as interface and other one acts as database.
 You can have multiple copies of the interface distributed to users which are connected to central MS Access database saved at common shared drive.
 To connect the interface to database, you can use link table feature (Access>External Data>Import & Link) available in MS Access.
 Below is a commonly required VBA code which helps the developers to re-link MS Access linked tables when the database is renamed or moved to other location